jameslrivera/CICD-Pipeline-Lab/README.md

 ## 5. CI/CD

-I built the same pipeline twice — once in GitHub Actions ([`.github/workflows/ci.yml`](.github/workflows/ci.yml)) and once in GitLab CI ([`.gitlab-ci.yml`](.gitlab-ci.yml)) — so I could compare the two platforms directly.
+For the final phase of the Pipeline I utilized two different CI/CD platforms to I built the same pipeline twice — once in GitHub Actions
+([`.github/workflows/ci.yml`](.github/workflows/ci.yml)) and once in GitLab CI ([`.gitlab-ci.yml`](.gitlab-ci.yml)) — so I could compare the two platforms directly.